- Average Cost

 If you received financial aid at another school during the same school year, please be sure to cancel any pending financial aid at your previous school.
 Our office may request documentation for proof of cancellation, so be sure to ask the school to provide you an updated financial aid notification once they cancel your aid.

 Q: My federal student loan has not disbursed, is there a problem?

-A: You must be enrolled in at least half-time credit hours to qualify for federal student loans (6 hours for undergraduate students, 5 hours for graduate students).
+A: You must be enrolled in at least half-time credit hours to qualify for federal student loans (you can view enrollment-level requirements here).

 You must also complete Direct Loan Entrance Counseling and sign a Master Promissory Note for your loans if you are first-time borrower at UTA.
-Both items can be completed online at https://studentloans.gov
+Both items can be completed online at StudentAid.gov.